 People find themselves angrier than before.
 The accommodating may be the result of people who struggle with loneliness and unhappiness at the ending of the relationship tend to choose the lesser of two evils – the spouse.

 Stage 4.
 This stage usually begins after a long separation.
 People feel “the blahs” – often exhibited through internal questioning and some depression.
 A person will often ask themselves, “Is this it?”
 “Is this all there is to life?”
 Despite the questions and feeling blah, there is conversely internal growth through the development of a stronger identity.

 People begin to feel that life is more meaningful with a stronger purpose.
 But, beware of the flip side – some people recognize their hard work has resulted in the ending of the relationship and can become suicidal.

 Stage 5.
 Acceptance.
 Acceptance of the loss of love yet feeling free of the pain of the grief.
 The end of the grief is the acceptance of the end of the relationship.
 Internal peace and moving on bring the transition of divorce and the feelings of grief full circle.

 Although each person has their own journey and will go through the stages differently, there is benefit to going through all these stages.
 In most cases, though difficult and challenging, going through these stages can get you to the place you need and want to be in your life.

 C. Recovery.
 The stage is all about healing, a sense of peace, empowerment, and moving on with your life in a healthy and productive manner.

-Divorce, like marriage, is not for the faint at heart.
+The phases of divorce, like marriage, are not for the faint at heart.
 Despite the similarities in the emotional sequence of divorce, each divorce is unique in its own right.